Car Accidents, Injuries, and Dealing With the Insurance Company

 The two primary reasons insurers deny auto accident claims:

-- The insurance adjuster believes there is no merit to your claim (i.e., accident was avoidable, no immediate complaint/treatment of injury, medical records don’t indicate injury, no coverage for that type of incident, pre-existing condition, etc.)
+- The insurance adjuster believes there is no merit to your claim (i.e., the accident was avoidable, no immediate complaint/treatment of injury, medical records don’t indicate injury, no coverage for that type of incident, pre-existing condition, etc.)

 - The claim was denied in hopes you would give up